-Although the FNAI Standard Data Report did not identify these wading birds as having the potential to occur within the study areas, these species could forage in the wetland identified within the Mainline Study Area, described in Section 5.0.
+The FNAI Standard Data Report did not identify these wading birds as having the potential to occur within the study areas.
+However, these species could forage in the small, isolated wetland identified along the northbound ROW within the Mainline Study Area, described in Section 5.0.
 Nesting by these species within the study areas is not expected.
-Although neither the little blue heron nor the tricolored heron were observed during site reconnaissance, these species have a moderate probability of occurrence within the study areas.
+Neither the little blue heron nor the tricolored heron were observed during site reconnaissance.
+These species have a moderate probability of occurrence within the study areas.
+If nesting is detected, FDOT will follow FWC guidance for avoidance measures.
+With adherence to the FWC guidelines and wetland impacts minimized and mitigated, there is no adverse effect anticipated to these species.